 Kale Basil Pistachio Garlic Scape Pesto is a great way to enjoy in-season farmer’s market produce.
 I remember the first time I tasted pesto many years ago.
 Just a spoonful of pesto packs a flavorful aromatic punch to any dish.
 Traditional pesto is made with basil and pine nuts, but I love adding leafy green vegetables and switching up the nuts in my pesto.

-During the summer, one of my favorite past times is going to our local farmer’s market on Saturdays.
-Now that we’re in the thick of summer, the variety of produce is expanding.
-Sometimes I’m lucky enough to get my hands on a bunch of garlic scapes so I can make Garlic Scape Paste, which I store in my refrigerator for anything I can think of, such as this Kale Basil Pistachio Garlic Scape Pesto.
+One of my favorite past times during the summer is going to our local farmer’s market.
+As the summer progresses, the variety of produce expands.
+I look forward to seeing bunches of garlic scapes at the market so I can make Garlic Scape Paste, which I store in my refrigerator for stir-fries and this Kale Basil Pistachio Garlic Scape Pesto.

 Although traditional pesto is made with basil, I’ve found almost any leafy green vegetable works well in combination with basil – whether it’s kale, Swiss chard or beet greens.
 Garlic Scape Paste makes a great alternative to garlic, and pistachios are a nice change from pine nuts.

 5 Ways To Use Kale Basil Pistachio Garlic Scape Pesto